Metropolitan College

 MET AD 688

 Prerequisite: MET AD571 Work with large, complex datasets beyond traditional desktop analytics using Apache Spark (PySpark), DuckDB, Polars, SQL-based data warehousing, and AWS cloud services.
-You will explore vector databases, feature engineering pipelines, and scalable machine-learning workflows using Spark MLlib.
-Key topics include parallel processing, management of massive data stores, cloud data architectures, web scraping, API-based data collection, text and web mining, and batch and streaming analytics.
-You will complete end-to-end analytics workflows, from data ingestion and cleaning to modeling, evaluation, and communication, using Python (PySpark), SQL, Git, and GitHub in a cloud-ready AWS environment.
+You will explore SQL databases through AWS’ Relational Database Service (RDS), learn to build feature engineering pipelines, and scalable machine-learning workflows using Spark MLlib.
+Key topics include cloud computing parallel processing, management of massive data stores, cloud data architectures, web scraping, API-based data collection, text and web mining, and batch and streaming analytics.
+You will develop an end-to-end analytics solution from data ingestion and cleaning to modeling, evaluation, and communication, using Python (PySpark), SQL, Git, and GitHub in a cloud-ready AWS environment.
 By the end of the course, you will be able to design scalable analytics pipelines, manage cloud data environments, and apply distributed machine learning to real-world datasets.
 The course culminates in a term project implementing a complete big data and cloud analytics workflow.
 4 cr.
 Tuition: $4020

 Summer 1 (May 19-June 26)